-The Prep's participate in 'Independent Reading'.
+The Grade 1's participate in 'Independent Reading'.
 This involves choosing a 'just right book' and looking for meaning in what they read.
 'Independent Reading' time is not just silent reading.
 Students are thinking while they read; this may involve asking questions, making predictions or making connections to themselves, other texts or to the world.
+Students use their 'reader's notebooks' to write the date, title and 'track their thinking' using sticky notes and guiding worksheets.
+During this time, teachers conduct individual reading conferences or work with small focus groups.
 This is the time where we talk to your child about their reading, listen to them read a 'just right book' to determine what their needs are, and establish a goal to work towards.
 We look at all facets of reading - not just decoding.
 These include: comprehension, fluency, speed, punctuation, expression, ability to self-correct among others.
-We record this information and keep track of their progress by conducting conferences daily (We aim to conference with each child once a month).
+We record this information and keep track of their progress by conducting conferences daily (we aim to conference with each child once a month).

-You may see us sitting at our reading conference with a child.
-This communicates to the children that we are unavailable to discuss things with them at that time, we would appreciate if you could also respect this time while we are conferencing with students.
+You may see us sitting at our reading conference table with a child.
+Other children know that we are unavailable to discuss things with them at that time.
+We would appreciate if you could also respect this time while we are conferencing with students.